 The College of Science unites disciplines in the pure and applied physical sciences, earth sciences, life sciences, and mathematics around the central tenets of the scientific method and logic to provide students with a solid framework of education and research.

 About the College

 The college embodies the belief that science and mathematics are the primary sources of the technological revolution transforming society in the 21st century.
-The College of Science will have a nucleus of specific strengths and will strive for excellence in all programs.
+The College of Science has a nucleus of specific strengths and strives for excellence in all programs.

 Graduates of the college will have a wealth of technical skills and problem solving abilities to prepare them for professional careers.
 The college’s education, research, and outreach missions promote scientific and numerical literacy and create an awareness of the value of science in addressing society’s problems and enhancing economic development.

 The College of Science fosters synergies and interdisciplinary efforts to further the University’s recognition as a premier institution of scientific education and research.

 The College of Science offers students the knowledge and discipline gained from a strong education in mathematics and science.
 This education teaches students to think logically and quantitatively, develop intellectual curiosity and appreciate the scientific method of inquiry.